mindthespines/ts-node-bootstrap/README.md

 # ts-node-bootstrap

 A template repository for Node TypeScript projects.
 Includes TypeScript, Jest for testing, Prettier for formatting, and ESLint for linting.
 Configures TS, Jest, and ESLint with sensible, basic defaults; does not modify Prettier's preset formatting opinions.
+Has been tested with Node 16, 18, and 20.

 ## Scripts